retsyx/amity/README.md

 ### Amity Fin Configuration

 If using Amity Fin, select the 'Advanced' tab.
 In the 'HDMI Splice' section press the 'Use with Amity Board' button.
-When done, The status line should read 'Configured for Amity Board'.
+When done, the status line should read 'Configured for Amity Board'.

 ### HDMI Connections